Welcome to today's edition of the Rush 24-7 podcast.

 I wasn't making a point.

-I was uh simply reciting a fact.
+I was simply reciting a fact.

 The French cops, and I don't know if it's all of France or just Paris, but they're not armed.

-They carry Billy Clubs, and that's it.
+They carry billy clubs, and that's it.

-Well, it's it's it was about a political correctness.
+It was about to political correctness.

 The leftist, the PC belief is that armed anybody threatens people.